Saturday, 29 February 2020

 After yesterday's dross, a macarbre palette cleanser.
 "The Vampire Bat" is a public domain 1933 chiller I came across on Amazon, directed by Frank Strayer and starring Dwight Frye, Fay Wray, Melvyn Delveyn Douglas, and Lionel Atwill as Dr. Otto Von Niemann (a possible relative of the Niemann Karloff would later play in "House of Frankenstein"?): Villagers have been found dead in their beds, two puncture marks to their necks.
 The locals led by "Frankenstein"'s Burgomaster Lionel Belmore blame vampires, and single out Dwight Frye's village idiot.
 What's actually been happening however is revealed below, in an astonishingly Lynchian scene that comes out of nowhere and has everything "House of Dracula" lacked.
 This is the good stuff (that gurgling!) and you can watch more of it, the whole film in fact, on youtube here.

-Here is a publicity still of Award-Winning Make-Up Artist Jack Pierce preparing Boris Karloff for 1933's "Bride of Frankenstein"...
+Here is a publicity still of Award-Winning Make-Up Artist Jack Pierce, preparing Boris Karloff for "Bride of Frankenstein" in 1933:

-And here is a publicity still of Onslow Stevens (left) making up his stand-in Carey Loftin for "House of Dracula" twelve years later (source)...
+And here's a publicity still of Onslow Stevens, making up his stand-in, Carey Loftin, for "House of Dracula" twelve years later (source):

-Digital restoration can be unkind, and Erle C. Kenton's "House of Dracula" does not bear close examination, if any.
+Digital restoration can be unkind, and blog least-favourite Erle C. Kenton's "House of Dracula" does not bear close examination, if any.
 It is a bad film.
-So I might just keep talking about the make-up.
-Onslow Stevens is wearing scientist make-up then because he's playing Dr. Franz Edelmann.
-Dracula has come to Edelmann because he wants to be cured of Vampirism, or because he has a crush on one of Edelmann's nurses, Miliza, played by Martha O'Driscoll.
-It's unclear which.
-Both motives are rubbish.
-But at least this film doesn't have a misleadingly good opening.
+I may just keep talking about the make-up then.
+Stevens is sporting a fake beard because he is playing a scientist, Dr. Franz Edelmann.
+Edelmann has been approached by Dracula who wants to be cured of Vampirism, or maybe just because he has a crush on Edelmann's nurse Miliza (played by Martha O'Driscoll), it's not clear which.
+Both motives are rubbish, but at least this film didn't have a misleadingly good opening like "... of Frankenstein".

 "I wear this top hat so my waddle when ascending or descending stairs might describe an even wider arc.
 And I ascend and descend stairs a lot"

 But (?)
 Dracula then tricks (?)
-Edelmann by reversing the flow of the syringe (?) which (?) transforms the good doctor into Jekyll and Hyde.
-You can see the make-up for Edelmann's hideous transformation in the image at the top of this post.
-Below is another example.
+Edelmann by reversing the flow of the syringe (??) which (???) transforms the good doctor into an evil Mr. Hyde version of himself.
+You can see the make-up for Edelmann's HIDEOUS TRANSFORMATION at the top of this post, as well as below IF YOU DARE.
 I have literally no idea what anyone was thinking at this point.

 "Push the button, Frank!"

-Also, who in red hell is Onslow Stevens, and why is he the star of this film?
-Anyway, believing in vampires now, the good doctor moves Dracula's coffin into the sunlight, killing its occupant, and that's the end of Dracula's stupid story that makes no sense.
-Larry Talbot meanwhile (Lon Chaney of course) has also come to Edelmann looking for a cure for his Werewolfism, which makes a bit more sense, although both he and Dracula definitely died in the previous film.
-Edelmann is busy with "Baron Latos" however, so Talbot hands himself over to the local police, and then transforms into a wolf man, but it's fine because he's locked up safely in a cell now.
+Also, excuse me but who in red hell is Onslow Stevens, and why is he the star of this film?
+Anyway!
+Believing now in vampires, the good doctor moves Dracula's coffin into the sunlight, killing its occupant, and ending Dracula's stupid story that makes no sense.
+Meanwhile!
+Larry Talbot (Lon Chaney, natch) has also come to Edelmann looking for a cure for his Werewolfism, which makes a bit more sense, except that both he and Dracula definitely died in the last film.
+Edelmann, however, is too busy with "Baron Latos", so Talbot hands himself in to the local police station, where he transforms into the Wolf Man, but it's fine because he's safely locked up.
 He doesn't escape or anything.
 Nobody is killed.
 It's all fine, and so is his make-up.

 "This is actually fine."

-If the Wolf Man looks a little bushier than before it's because, according to The Titus Andronicus Project, the war caused a serious shortage of the European yak hair that Pierce had previously relied on, but the make-up's still basically fine.
-Talbot is then released from prison and throws himself into the sea.
-Edelmann lowers himself down on a winch to look for him in the mud, finds the reliably unconscious body of Frankenstein's Monster, and brings both back to his not mad hospital/lab/castle, where he does not revive the Monster, because another nurse, Nina (played by Jane Adams) points out that this would be bad, but he does cure Talbot, which is good, and the end of the Wolf Man's story.
+If he looks a little bushier than before, that's because – according to The Titus Andronicus Project – the War had caused a serious shortage of European yak hair, which Jack Pierce previously relied upon for the fur.
+It's still basically fine.
+Talbot is then released from his cell and throws himself into the sea.
+Edelmann follows him on a winch to look for him in the mud, where he finds the reliably unconscious body of Frankenstein's Monster.
+He brings both back to his not mad hospital/lab/castle, where he then does not revive the Monster because another nurse, trailblazing FEMALE hunchbacked assistant Nina (played by Jane Adams) points out that this would be bad.
+He does cure Talbot though, which is good, and so ends the Wolf Man's stupid story.

 "You have been cured with spores.
 Now I love you."

-We haven't seen a moustache on Talbot before, but he obviously has every right to try one.
-Perhaps he'd just seen "A Matter of Life and Death" and hoped that, combined with silk pyjamas and a brain surgery bandage, it might make him look more like David Niven, and not Houdi Elbow.
+We haven't seen a moustache on Talbot before, but obviously he has every right to try one; perhaps he'd just seen "A Matter of Life and Death" and hoped that, in concert with silk pyjamas and head bandage, it would make him look more like David Niven (and not Houdi Elbow).
 It looks real anyway.
 Martha O' Driscoll and Jane Adams both look superb, but that doesn't mean they didn't also do their own make-up.
-Jane Adams really sells the hump too.
-Her performance as Nina is probably the best thing in the film, which is not to say that her role of "HUNCHBACK" isn't exploitative and infantilising, but she manages to make Nina the protagonist of ever scene she's in regardless - heroic, if childishly heroic - until she's horrifically thrown down a trapdoor at the end by evil Edelmann and dies, in long shot, because this film is bad.
+Adams really sells the scoliosis too.
+Her performance as Nina is probably the best thing in the movie, which is not to say that her role isn't exploitative and infantilising.
+Regardless, she manages to make Nina the protagonist of every scene she's in – heroic, if childishly heroic – until she is horrifically thrown to her death down a trapdoor at the end by Mr. Hyde Edelmann, in long shot, because this film is bad.

-Glenn Strange's make-up as the Monster is absolutely fine too, athough yet again he has absolutely nothing to do except lie unconscious on a gurney for the duration of the film until he breaks out of some straps when a mad scientist revives him, so there's probably not much that could have gone wrong.
-If his firey death the following minute, trapped beneath some Linda Barker shelves, reminds you of the end of "Ghost of Frankenstein", that is because it's the end of "Ghost of Frankenstein".
-The studio simply recycled the footage.
-And that's the end of the Monster's non-story.
-It doesn't look like Strange was given a dresser either.
+Also fine is Glenn Strange's make-up as the Monster, athough, yet again, he has absolutely nothing to do for most of his time onscreen, except lie unconscious on a gurney until called upon to break free from its straps by a mad scientist, so there isn't much that could have gone wrong.
+If his firey death the next minute, trapped beneath Linda Barker's shelves, reminds you of the end of "Ghost of Frankenstein", that's because it is.
+The studio literally recycled the footage.
+And so ends the Monster's non-story.
+It doesn't look like Strange was given a dresser either:

 "Lon Helping Glenn into his Costume" Actual caption.

-Lionel Atwill probably did some recycling too, wearing the same uniform for Inspector Holtz that he'd worn for Inspector Arnz in "House of Frankenstein" and Inspector Krogh in "Son of Frankenstein", while Skelton Knaggs, as this film's sweaty weirdo the whole village listens to instead of their Police Inspector, is a new face, and I'm not sure anyone did his make-up.
-I don't think he's wearing any.
-I think that's just Skelton Knagg's deal.
+Lionel Atwill's back and probably did some recycling too, wearing the same uniform for Inspector Holtz he wore for Inspector Arnz in "House of Frankenstein" and Inspector Krogh in "Son of Frankenstein", while Skelton Knaggs is a new face, this film's version of the sweaty weirdo who the whole village listens to instead of their Police Inspector, and I'm not sure anyone did his makeup.
+I'm not sure he's wearing any.
+I think that face is just Skelton Knagg's deal.

-Anything else?
-Oh, there's one other death; a scene in which the evil Edelmann toys with, and then murders, his gardner.
-And for that one scene we're reminded of the queasily attractive power fantasy promised by Horror, and what Steven Moffat calls "the game of the monster".
-House of Dracula forgot the rules of that game.
-There was no sequel the following year.
-And while there's so much more to the best of these films than this game, you still have to play it.
-It's through this game in fact that we first came to Frankenstein and Dracula and the Wolf Man as children, not through "Scooby Doo".
-Exactly as we might have dressed up as super heroes, we groaned and hissed and adopted the stiff walk and suddenly felt power because people were running from us, because that was the game.
-And the fangs, and the claws and the face paint and the stick-on bolts and the scars were the toys we bought to play that game.
+Oh, there's one other death; a scene in which the evil Edelmann toys with, then murders, his gardener.
+For this one scene we're reminded of the queasily attractive power fantasy that Horror promises, what Steven Moffat called "the game of the monster", While there's so much more to the best of these films than this game, you still have to play it.
+It's through this game, in fact, we first came as children to Frankenstein, and Dracula, and the Wolf Man, not through "Scooby Doo".
+Exactly as we might have dressed up as super heroes, we groaned, and hissed, and adopted the stiff walk, and suddenly felt power because people were running from us, because that was the game.
+And the fangs, and the claws, and the face paint, and the stick-on bolts, and the scars were the toys we bought to play that game.
 We learnt of these monsters through make-up.
+House of Dracula forgot the rules of that game however, and there would be no sequel the following year.

 Scene From The Opening of Scrappy Doo That Nobody In Britain Got To See